 Investors who receive financial advice achieve a 3.5% higher return each year.

 “An annual study, known as the Dalbar study, found that investors who received advice achieved a 3.5% higher return each year compared to those who invested without advice,” says Eugene.

 Eugene’s top tip: Scroll to the end of this article and read the five questions you should ask a financial advisor before investing with him or her.

-Just as a good budget is the one you stick to, so is a good investment plan.
+2. Stick to the plan you and your advisor set out Just as a good budget is the one you stick to, so is a good investment plan.

 Spend some time setting your financial goals and drawing up a financial plan that will help you reach these goals.
 When you’re happy with your plan, follow it.